 Warning: Modshop isn’t for the faint of heart, but that’s what makes it so appealing.

 A lot of their pieces are the kind of out-there, over-the-top statement pieces that you only need one or two of in any given home (think furniture in crazy colors, or really abstract wall art), but that will likely be the things people remember about your home.

-Amara is another example of a home furnishing store that sells a wide range of products, from small accessories up to room-defining pieces of furniture.
+Amara is another example of a home furnishing store that sells a wide range of products, from small accessories up to living room defining pieces of furniture.